Peter Pan & Wendy (film): Plot

 While Tiger Lily finds and nurses Peter back to health, Hook forces Wendy to walk the plank, but she flies away with Tinker Bell's pixie dust and the happy thought of wanting to grow up.
-Tinker Bell flies the ship into the air with pixie dust, helping the Lost Boys break free and battle the pirates.
+Tinker Bell flies the ship into the air with pixie dust, helping the Lost Children break free and battle the pirates.
 Peter arrives to confront Hook, and after a long duel, finally apologizes to him for being a bad friend, but Hook does not want their rivalry to end.
 When Wendy turns the ship on its back, causing the pirates to fall down into the sea, Peter attempts to save Hook, encouraging him to fly, but without happy thoughts, he falls into the sea while losing his hook.
-Afterward, the Lost Boys decide they all want a real home, so they fly back to London on the ship with the Darlings.
+Afterward, the Lost Children decide they all want a real home, so they fly back to London on the ship with the Darlings.

-Arriving home, Wendy introduces the Lost Boys to her parents.
+Arriving home, Wendy introduces the Lost Children to her parents.
 Peter reveals the Darlings' house was his old home until one day he ran away after an argument with his mother, and never came back.
 Wendy suggests he stay, but Peter feels he is not ready to grow up.
-He bids farewell to Wendy and the Lost Boys, and returns to Neverland with Tinker Bell.
+He bids farewell to Wendy and the Lost Children, and returns to Neverland with Tinker Bell.

 Back in Neverland, Hook and Smee are revealed to have survived the fall.
 As they hang on to floating obstacles in the sea, Hook sees Peter returning on the ship and smiles civilly.